rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 But all things should be done decently and in order. ^1440

 Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, ^1501

-and by which you are being saved, if you hold fast to the word I preached to you — unless you believed in vain. ^1502
+and by which you are being saved, if you hold fast to the word I preached to you--unless you believed in vain. ^1502

-For I delivered to you as of first importance what I also received : that Christ died for our sins in accordance with the Scriptures, ^1503
+For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, ^1503

 that he was buried, that he was raised on the third day in accordance with the Scriptures, ^1504